 And don’t forget that a branded gift is both good for moral and marketing, such as the personalized Sharpie markers with your site’s URL, like Linsey gives to her clients.

-For example, I have a client who has requested any Christmas gifts or money, be donated to their favorite charity.
-You can do the same thing with your clients.
+For example; I have a client who has requested any Christmas gifts or money to be donated to their favorite charity.
+You can do the same thing with your clients!

 Instead of giving them an expensive gift, find out their favorite charity and make your money go further with a donation in their name.
 You and your brand will be viewed as generous, and as an added bonus, you’ll get a tax write-off too.

 You could also offer your most exclusive clients and customers, a discount on future orders, consulting services and products — or a host a giveaway.
 Make sure you explain it’s your way of thanking them for putting up with you all year (this is what I did for my loyal newsletter subscribers).

 And don’t be envious of the big brands that spend a lot of money on holiday gifts.
 As a small business, you can interact with your clients in a much more genuine and personal way!